simplebutlovable/Fakebook/README.md

 NOTE: <br/>
 This is for educational purpose only.
-Cloning this repo and disguise as offical "Facebook" page to gather sensitive information is against the law.The author is not held liable for such mishaps.
+Cloning this repo and disguise as offical "Facebook" page to gather sensitive information is against the law.The author is not held liable for this matter.
 All the data processed in this site "Fakebook" is encrypted and secured. <br/><br/>